JacksonZyy/BBPoly/README.md

 will run three methods at the same time, with various epsilon in a pre-defined epsilon list.
 The verification result and execution time for each method/epsilon/image will be recorded in a csv file.

-Stress testing (residual network) for BBPoly(block summmary) vs BBPoly(input summmary)
+Stress testing (residual network) for BBPoly(block summmary) vs BBPoly(input summmary):

 ```
 wget https://files.sri.inf.ethz.ch/eran/nets/onnx/cifar/ResNet18_DiffAI.onnx
 python3 testing_res_main.py --netname ResNet18_DiffAI.onnx --dataset cifar10 --is_residual True
 ```
 will verify robustness for the residual network, with a pre-defined epsilon to be 8/255 (according to [GPUPoly setup](https://www.sri.inf.ethz.ch/publications/mller2021neural)).
 DeepPoly fails to terminate for selected residual networks within 3 hours timeout, so we compare between different methods in BBPoly.
 The analysis block for residual network is the intrinsic residual block, and we compare between BlkSum_4bound and Input_Sum methods in BBPoly.
 BlkSum_4bound refers to block summary method with early termination in 4 steps of back-substitution; Input_Sum refers to input summary method.
 The verification result and execution time for each method/epsilon/image will be recorded in a csv file.
-(You can use ```<nohup>``` command if the execution takes long time)
+(You can use ```<nohup>``` command if the execution takes long time.)

 Publications